New Hampshire Chapter - Military Officers Association of America

 TRANSITION ASSISTANCE SEMINARS

-Chapter member - Jim LeFebvre has updated his series of Transition Assistance Seminars to help our members tackle the sometimes difficult task of transitioning to the civilian workforce.
+Chapter member Jim LeFebvre is in the process of updating his series of Transition Assistance Seminars to help our members tackle the sometimes difficult task of transitioning to the civilian workforce.

-His first series on Preparing a Resume is broken down into two articles: Writing An Effective Resume - Preparation Is The Key and Resume Writing - Not "Rocket Science".
+His first series on Preparing a Resume was broken down into two articles: Writing An Effective Resume - Preparation Is The Key and Resume Writing - Not "Rocket Science".

-His second lesson is titled Searching For Employment Requires Time And Organization .
+His second lesson was titled Searching For Employment Requires Time And Organization .

-He has also added CAREER SEARCH BIBLIOGRAPHY that contains many useful references.
+He also added CAREER SEARCH BIBLIOGRAPHY that contains many useful references.
+(REVISED AND UPDATED OCT 2018)

-He has now added three samples of different types of resumes and a sample of a Professional Services Agreement:
+He added three samples of different types of resumes and a sample of a Professional Services Agreement:

 ARMY CAREER AND ALUMNI PROGRAM